ghoshbishakh/blog/_posts/2016-06-10-google-summer-of-code-progress-june-10.markdown

 #### Website Sections:

 The website sections contains some identifiers like which page it belongs to and in which position it should be placed.
 The content body of the website section is written in markdown.
 To change the markdown to HTML the [markdown](https://pythonhosted.org/Markdown/) library is used.
-The model's save() method is ovrerided so that each time it is edited, the new HTML is generated from the markdown.
+The model's save() method is overrided so that each time it is edited, the new HTML is generated from the markdown.
 The HTML is filtered using the [bleach](http://bleach.readthedocs.io/) library.

 {% highlight python %}
 def save(self, *args, **kwargs):